SandraLeAnn/JPACRUDProject/README.md

 ## What I Learned
 <p>
 I solidified my understanding of jpql and mysql database.
-This project helped clarify the path that a program takes for the front to the back and back to the front using api method calls and specific implementation logic to process the request coming from the front end.
-I noticed I need to work on understanding html tags, implementing css styling and how information to actually be displayed.
-I decided not to jump into styling with this project do to complications with project setup and css.
+This project helped clarify the path that a program takes from the front to the back and back to the front using api method calls and specific implementation logic to process the request coming from the front end.
+I noticed I need to work on understanding html tags, implementing css styling and how information is actually displayed.
+I decided not to jump into styling with this project do to complications with project setup and lack of styling knowledge.
 </p>